 The story of the 1902 Art Movement of Letchworth Garden City

-Gore was born on 26 May 1878 in Epsom in Surrey, the fourth child of Spencer William Gore (1850–1906) and Amy Gore (née Smith, William’s senior business partner’s daughter).
-His father was a partner in Smith, Gore & Co., land agents to the Ecclesiastical Commissioners in Yorkshire.
-He also won the first Lawn Tennis championship at Wimbledon in 1877.
-Gore’s early childhood was in Holywell, Kent.
-He attended Harrow School from 1892 to 1896, where he discovered his love of art, winning the first Yates Thompson Prize for drawing.
-He also inherited his father’s sporting abilities, excelling in cricket at school.
+Spencer William Gore was born on 26 May 1878 in Epsom, Surrey, as the fourth child of Spencer William Gore (1850–1906) and Amy Gore (née Smith).
+His father, a partner in Smith, Gore & Co., played a notable role as a land agent in Yorkshire and even made sporting history by winning the first Wimbledon Lawn Tennis Championship in 1877.
+Gore spent his early years in the peaceful surroundings of Holywell, Kent.
+His education at Harrow School from 1892 to 1896 was especially formative—here, he uncovered his passion for art, earning the inaugural Yates Thompson Prize for drawing.
+Like his father, Gore was also a talented sportsman, excelling in cricket during his school years.

-In the same year, 1912, Gore stayed in the new town of Letchworth Garden City.
-He completed some of the finest landscape paintings of his career, using stylized forms and vivid colours.
+Also in 1912, Gore spent time in the newly established town of Letchworth Garden City.
+Inspired by its innovative spirit and picturesque surroundings, he produced some of the most remarkable landscape paintings of his career, distinguished by their stylised forms and vibrant colours.

-The Cinder Path is in the TATE Britain Collection date of purchase in 1975.
+The Cinder Path is part of the Tate Britain Collection, dated 1975.

 The Cinder Path Spencer Frederick Gore 1912